Advanced Usage Guide¶

 Staleness Detection & Validation¶

 Staleness checking prevents using outdated coverage data.
-Two modes are available:
+The behavior is controlled by the boolean raise_on_stale setting:

 File-Level Staleness¶

 A file is considered stale when any of the following are true: 1.
-Source file modified after coverage generation 2.
+Source file modified after coverage generation (requires timestamps - see Timestamp Warnings) 2.
 Line count differs from coverage array length 3.
 File exists in coverage but deleted from filesystem

 CLI Usage: